vanshBhatia-A4k9/Rasa_covid_chatbot/README.md

 # Rasa covid chatbot

-A basic chatbot for answering covid-19 related questions built using the Rasa framework with the Rasa X framework
+A basic chatbot for answering covid-19 related questions built using the Rasa framework with the Rasa X Wrapper

 Able to integrate with a variety of platforms, a comprehensive guide for which can be found at: https://rasa.com/docs/rasa/user-guide/messaging-and-voice-channels/